 Who gave our souls–will intellect and emotions–free will?
 ANSWER: GOD.

-Murray N. Rothbard has many more thousand words (maybe even more than thousands of pages) that elaborate on the below.
+Murray N. Rothbard has many more thousands of words that elaborate on the below.

 If you cannot open the below websites, copy and paste into your browser.

 This post: from the book: Rothbard Reader

 Here is the PDF of the entire book:

 Some years ago, an article in the Journal of the History of Ideas, in an attempt to score some points against the great “economic determinist” historian Charles A. Beard, charged that for Beard it was only his historical “bad guys” who were economically determined, whereas his“good guys” were governed largely by ideology.
 To the author, Beard’s supposed“inconsistency” in this matter was enough to demolish the Beardian method.
 But my contention here is that in a sense, Beard wasn’t so far wrong; and that, in fact, from the libertarian if not from the Beardian perspective, it is indeed true in a profound sense that the “bad guys” in history are largely economically motivated, and the “good guys” ideologically motivated.
 Note that the operative term here, of course, is “largely” rather than “exclusively.”